uccser/cs-unplugged/docs/source/author/topics.rst

   </map>
   <img src="../_static/img/topics_adding_topic_flowchart.png" usemap="#topics-map">

-The markdown file containing the description of the file:
+The Markdown file containing the description of the topic:

-- **Is in:** its topic folder, e.g. the description file for Binary Numbers will be in ``topics/content/en/binary-numbers/``.
+- **Is in:** the topic directory, e.g. the description file for Binary Numbers will be in ``topics/content/en/binary-numbers/``.
-- **Is called:** ``<topic-name>.md`` where ``<topic-name>`` is the name of the topic and the name of the folder it is in, e.g. ``binary-numbers.md`` or ``kidbots.md``.
+- **Is called:** ``<topic-name>.md`` where ``<topic-name>`` is the name of the topic and the name of the directory it is in, e.g. ``binary-numbers.md`` or ``kidbots.md``.
 - **Contains:** An H1 heading (i.e. has a single ``#`` prefix) and the content for the description.